 The festival kicked off on Friday, October 20 with over a dozen publishers (and creators), some indie others opposite of indies exhibiting and selling their intellectual properties.
 There were several panel sessions and workshops, from blogging to publishing over the course of the festival.

 The most important of these was the panel on comics, moderated by Squid Mag team member, Sydney Kofi Asare.
 This panel was held on the second day of the festival in what we wrongly assumed to be a big enough space.
 The

 Based on the interactions and feedback from this panel, I can safely say that there’s a hungry enough audience in Ghana for comic book storytelling.
-Listen to a recording of the panel at this link.
-The recording was provided by Efo Sela who was also at the festival.

 In my experience, comic books aren’t taken very seriously here.
 They’re either reserved for children or only employed as political satire in newspapers.
-Seeing how festival goers – both young and old – interacted with our stand, however, speaks of a market, albeit small, that is ready to appreciate the craft of comic books and go beyond the newspaper satire or comics are for children trope.
+Seeing how festival-goers – both young and old – interacted with our stand, however, speaks of a market, albeit small, that is ready to appreciate the craft of comic books and go beyond the newspaper satire or comics are for children trope.
 That the festival organizers, Writers Project of Ghana and the Goethe Institut gave us a shot to experience this first hand is something we’re super thankful for.

 The festival was graced by the likes of established writers such as Ama Ata Aidoo, Chuma Nkwolo and Nii Ayikwei Parkes, as well as contemporary Ghanaian writers such as Efo Dela and Moshood Balogun.